Chart Book (6th edition): Labor Force Characteristics – Women Workers in Construction and Other Industries

 (Click on the image to enlarge or download PowerPoint or PDF versions below.)

-Production workers – In this chart book, the term represents blue-collar workers.
+Production workers – In this chart book, production workers are the same as blue-collar workers.
 From the Current Population Survey: all workers, except managerial, professional (architects, accountants, lawyers, etc.), and administrative support staff.
-Production workers can be either wage-and-salary or self-employed work.
+Production workers can be either wage-and-salary or self-employed workers.